mathspp/mathspp/pages/02.blog/04.pydonts/structural-pattern-matching-anti-patterns/item.en.md

 using the `get` method to compute the mapping of a value to another value.
-In case you are wondering, you can use the second argument of the `get` function to provide for a default value, in case your dictionary hasn't listed every single possible value.
+In case you are wondering, you can use the second argument of the `get` function to provide for a default value, which might be useful if the dictionary hasn't listed every single possible value or in case you want to have a fallback value.

 ## `getattr`